-3.1.
-The latest published version of SFFNZ Inc rules will apply during a championship. .
-Certain additions/enhancements/changes to the rules may be specified in Rule Modifications to take into account the regulations, practices and particular needs of the venue.
+- 3.1 The latest published version of SFFNZ Inc rules will apply during a championship.
+Certain additions/enhancements/changes to the rules may be specified in Rule Modifications to take into account the regulations, practices and particular needs of the venue. - 3.2.
+Last minute changes to the Rules Modifications may only be initiated by the Organiser and the Senior SFFNZ Representative present at the championship.
+Both parties should agree to the necessity of any last-minute change. (i.e force majeure, extreme water levels, safety, pollution, ...etc).